rust-fuzz/afl.rs/README.md

 <img src="https://i.imgur.com/RUZRyTO.gif" width="563" height="368" alt="Screen recording of afl">

 Screen recording of AFL running on Rust code.
-This specific instance was performed on one core of an [i7-4870HQ][] at 2.5 GHz.
 The code under test is [`examples/hello.rs`][example] in this repository.

 ## What is it?